 Paul M. Winistorfer, Ph.D., has served as Dean of the College of Natural Resources and Environment since August 2009.
-Under Dr. Winistorfer’s leadership, the college has undertaken strategic initiatives to move the college forward, including renaming the college (formerly Natural Resources), renaming three of the four academic departments, creating new degree programs, creating the Student Leadership Institute, reorganizing the Academic Programs Office, creating the Dean’s Cabinet, instituting the Dean’s Development Tour, developing a more strategic presence in the National Capital Region, and focusing on development of the college’s new six year strategic plan: Our Position of Greatest Potential 2012-2018.
+Under Dr. Winistorfer’s leadership, the college has undertaken strategic initiatives to move the college forward, including renaming the college (formerly Natural Resources), renaming three of the four academic departments, creating new degree programs, creating the Student Leadership Institute, creating the Advising Center, creating the Dean’s Cabinet, developing a more strategic presence in the National Capital Region, and focusing on development of the college’s new six year strategic plan: Our Position of Greatest Potential 2012-2018.
 Dean Winistorfer helped the college meet its goal for the campaign for Virginia Tech: Invent the Future by closing the six-year campaign at more than $14 million for the college.
 The college is reaching new heights in enrollment, sponsored research expenditures and private giving during each of the last three years.

 He earned his doctorate in forestry (wood science) from Iowa State University in 1985.
 Prior to serving as dean of the college, Dr. Winistorfer was head of the department of wood science and forest products at Virginia Tech from 2001-2009.
 Dr. Winistorfer was chair of the Virginia Tech Department Head’s Executive Council in 2009.

 Dr. Winistorfer began his professional career as a post-doctoral scientist at the University of Georgia.
 He served on the faculty at the University of Tennessee for 16 years, where he was the founder and director of the Tennessee Forest Products Center (now the Center for Renewable Carbon).
 He was recognized as the outstanding teacher in the College of Agricultural Sciences and Natural Resources at the University of Tennessee in 1992-1993.